 Some 1900 years later this blessing was fulfilled in the birth of Jesus Christ.
 He was from the tribe of Judah (Mat 1.1-16), and Judah was one of the twelve sons of Jacob, who was the grandson of Abraham.
 In other words, the blessing promised to Abraham was principally that of salvation for the world through Christ and it came through the tribe of Judah.
 In his dying blessings, Jacob prophesied that Judah would hold the royal scepter (Gen 49.10), a symbol of the kingship of Christ.

-But besides holding the royal scepter of Christ, the tribe of Judah also led to the term ‘Jew’.
-Some see this to mean “led by Yahweh” or “Yahwehs (people)”, link.
+But besides holding the royal sceptre of Christ, the tribe of Judah also led to the term ‘Jew’.
+Some see this to mean “led by Yahweh” or “Yahweh’s (people)”, link.

 Defining the Jew

-What do we understand by the term ‘Jew’?
-Today, the term ‘Jew’ is often used loosely by the media to refer to the people of Israel.
-But strictly speaking the term ‘Jew’ (Hebrew ‘Yehudi’, pronounced ‘ya-hoo-DEE’) originated from the name Judah:
+So what do we understand by the term ‘Jew’?
+Strictly speaking the term ‘Jew’ (Hebrew ‘Yehudi’, pronounced ‘ya-hoo-DEE’) originated from the name Judah:

 At that time, Rezin king of Syria … drove the Jews (KJV) [men of Judah (NKJV)] from Elath